 Do you think you need a fraternization policy for your workplace?
-A fraternization policy (also referred to as a dating policy, workplace romance policy, or a non-fraternization policy) are avoided by many employers because they believe an employee's private life should be kept private.
+Many employers avoid a fraternization policy (also referred to as a dating policy, workplace romance policy, or a non-fraternization policy) because they believe an employee's private life should be kept private.
 Here's the problem with this notion.

 Beyond the employee, a fraternization policy is even more significant for the employer.
 Employees need to be informed as to what behavior is deemed inappropriate so they can be trained accordingly.
 This needs to take place in advance of you taking action to deal with an adverse situation that affects your workplace.